As I was reading Matthew 1, I came across the verse -

 - God with us means that Joseph had to pack up and go in the middle of the night to save the God who was with them.
 It meant that he had to live in a foreign country, settle there and eventually pack up and go back to his home land.
 All these difficulties and disruptions in their lives because God was literally with them.

-But God with us also meant that an angel will tell Joseph to take Mary as his wife.
+- God with us also meant that an angel will tell Joseph to take Mary as his wife.
 It would mean that wise men will come and pay homage to Jesus.
-It also means that Mary and Joseph were spared of the pain of seeing their Baby killed, the Baby who is the salvation of God, the intervention of God.
+It also means that Mary and Joseph were spared of the pain of seeing their baby killed - the salvation of God - the intervention of God.

 God with us therefore is not a promise of good feelings.
 It is not an end to difficulties.
 It is a guarantee of more difficulties AND most importantly the beginning of our victory over the difficulties.